Since RKMS has a rolling admission process, applications for new students are always accepted.

 The age of entry begins at six months for the Parent-Child Program, two years for the Toddler Program, and three years for the Primary Program.
 Continuing first and second year students in a Primary classroom will remain in their current class.
 Due to constraints of licensing agencies, insurance and the public school system, a child’s chronological age is the main gauge used in placement.
 Upon receipt of an application, families are contacted to schedule a pre-enrollment meeting.
-This 15 minute is conducted with me and the directresses and the child while parents observe with the Admissions Director through the one way windows into the classroom.The visit is an opportunity for the child to meet me and the teachers and explore a classroom environment.
+This 15 minute meeting is conducted with one of the directresses and the child while parents observe with the Admissions Director through the one way windows into the classroom.The visit is an opportunity for the child to meet me and the teachers and explore a classroom environment.
 It is also an opportunity for the directress to meet the child.
-Additionally, it gives parents an opportunity to ask questions, address concerns and expectations, and become better aquatinted the RKMS and The Montessori approach to education.
-It is important for parents to have thorough understanding of the program in order to determine whether RKMS will be the best environment for their child.
+Additionally, it gives parents an opportunity to ask questions, address concerns and expectations, and become better aquatinted with RKMS and the Montessori approach to education.
+It is important for parents to have a thorough understanding of the program in order to determine whether RKMS will be the best environment for their child.
 A pre-enrollment does not guarantee acceptance into RKMS.
 For all of our programs, we use information gained from the pre-enrollment meeting, observations, input from teachers, and Summer Program experiences to gather information about each child.
 Occasionally, additional work and reports from specialists will be required to place the child properly.

 Decisions include factors which take into account the best interests of your child and of the other children in the classroom environment.
 Our aim is to create classrooms that are balanced in various aspects: age, gender, learning style, etc. The professionally trained Montessori faculty and the administration make the final determination and placement within our programs.